ptav/django-simplecrud/README.md

 The following settings have a particular meaning when using SIMPLECRUD:

 container   Top level class (default is `container`).
-For example, to switch to a full width container set it this parameter to `container-fluid`
+For example, to switch
+            to a full width container set it this parameter to `container-fluid`.